 Until next time,

-Get in touch with me if you’d like a hand sorting out your wardrobe – a Wardrobe Edit is one of the favourite services I offer as a personal stylist – not only will I help cleanse your wardrobe, I will also create outfit ideas and highlight what new pieces would be a good addition to style up your look to help you look and feel the best version of you – firstname.lastname@example.org
+Get in touch with me if you’d like a hand sorting out your wardrobe – a Wardrobe Refresh is one of my best-selling services not only will I help cleanse your wardrobe, I will also create outfit ideas and highlight what new pieces would be a good addition to style up your look to help you look and feel the best version of you – firstname.lastname@example.org